-An experienced trial lawyer and litigator, Manuel Cachán is Co-Head of the firm’s Trials Practice Group.
-He has served as trial counsel in various significant and high-profile matters, including:
+Manuel Cachán is a trial lawyer.
+He has served as trial counsel in various significant and high-profile matters, as follows:

 In the last several years, Manuel has represented Fortune 500 companies before federal and state courts around the country in breach-of-contract litigations, securities and banking actions, product liability lawsuits, professional malpractice cases, and suits brought under California’s Unfair Competition Law.
 Examples include: